dnb02/dnb02/README.md

 #### 🌱 Things I am currently working on:
-- Use Finite Field theory in error decoding.
+- Use Finite Field theory in Error decoding.
 - Learning Computer Architecture and Organization.

 #### :computer: Programming languages and tools: